 - Fair value per share of our common stock.
-Because there is no public market for our common stock, the board of directors, with the assistance of a third-party valuation specialist, determined the common stock fair value at the time of the grant of stock options based on generally acceptable valuation methodologies for the stock of a privately held company using a hybrid method that considered both OPM and the Probability Weighted Expected Return Method, or PWERM. - Expected term.
+Because there is no public market for our common stock, the board of directors, with the assistance of a third-party valuation specialist, determined the common stock fair value at the time of the grant of stock options based on generally acceptable valuation methodologies for the stock of a privately held company using a hybrid method that considers both an Option Pricing Model, or OPM, and the Probability Weighted Expected Return Method, or PWERM. - Expected term.
 The expected term represents the period that options are expected to be outstanding.
 We determine the expected term using the simplified method.
-The simplified method deems the term to be the average of the time-to-vesting and the contractual life of the options.

-- Expected volatility.
+The simplified method deems the term to be the average of the time-to-vesting and the contractual life of the options. - Expected volatility.
 As a public market for our common stock does not exist, there is no trading history of the common stock.
-We estimated the expected volatility based on the implied volatility of similar publicly held entities, referred to as "guideline companies," over a look-back period equivalent to the expected term of the awards.
+We estimated the expected volatility based on the implied volatility of similar publicly held entities, referred to as "guideline public companies," over a lookback period equivalent to the expected term of the awards.
 In evaluating the similarity of guideline companies, we considered factors such as industry, stage of life cycle, size, and financial leverage. - Risk-free interest rate.
 The risk-free interest rate used to value stock-based awards is based on the U.S. Treasury yield in effect at the time of grant for a period consistent with the expected term of the award. - Estimated dividend yield.
 The expected dividend was assumed to be zero as we have never declared or paid any cash dividends and do not currently intend to declare dividends in the foreseeable future.

-The Black-Scholes assumptions used to value the employee options at the grant dates are as follows:
+The BSM assumptions used to value the employee options at the grant dates are as follows:

-Fiscal Year Ended J anuary 31,
+Fiscal Year Ended Ja nuary 31,

 2020 2021

-Expected term (years) 5.0-6.1
+Expected term (years) 5.0 - 6.1

 Expected volatility 40.0% - 68.0% %

 Risk-free interest rate 1.3% - 2.9% %

 Estimated dividend yield 0.0% %

 We have granted to employees restricted stock units, or RSUs, which vest on the satisfaction of both a service-based and a performance-based vesting condition.
 The RSUs have a service-based vesting condition satisfied over a four-year period.
 The performance-based vesting condition will be satisfied upon the occurrence of a qualifying liquidation event which is defined as the earlier to occur of (i) an initial public offering, or IPO, or (ii) a sale event.
 Awards which contain both service-based and performance-based vesting conditions are recognized using the accelerated attribution method once the performance condition is probable of occurring.
 As the performance-based vesting condition is not deemed probable until occurrence, no stock-based compensation expense has been recorded to date.
+If the effectiveness of a registration statement had occurred on January 31, 2021, we would have recognized \$million of stock-based compensation expense for all RSUs that had fully or partially satisfied the service-based vesting condition on that date and would have \$million of unrecognized compensation cost to be recognized over a weighted-average period of years.